AideenM12/Joyce-English-School-MS4/README.md

 * As a user with limited time I want the opportunity to take an intensive English language course before moving to an English speaking country or returning to school for the academic year.

 ### User Stories - Admin Only
-* As a site administrator I want to be able to create, update and delete course information/course options from the admin view.
+* As a site administrator I want to be able to create, update and delete course information/course options.
 * As a site administrator I want to be able to edit or delete reviews that may contain inappropriate content.
 * As a site administrator I want to have a simple payment system so that users have no problem making purchases.
 * As a site adminstrator I want to prevent unauthorized users from having access to Admin content and other users profiles.